Bad Boy Romance:

 Some commentators have highlighted the fact that the narrated experiences of the Saints in these stories are unusually sophisticated and on a higher academic level than the ordinary poems which frequently appeared in text over the same period (Millett, Bella.
 The Audience of the Saints Lives of the Katherine Group.
 University of Southampton.
 1988, p128).
-It is possible that the manuscripts, as we have them today, reflect a desire by the original authors to reach an audience which may, in truth and in fact, be fictitious to a large degree in the sence that intended reader, as reflected by the text itself, may be as much a figment of the author’s creation as parts of the fantastical text itself.
+It is possible that the manuscripts, as we have them today, reflect a desire by the original authors to hide their true intention and to reach a more intellectual audience than the casual reader to whom the stories are fictitiously addressed.
+This is a sign of the time; liberal thought had to be hidden in unassuming publications to prevent persecution.